 The District's Department of Consumer and Regulatory Affairs regulates the installation of signs, controlling the size, location, and materials of signs and other aspects of sign design and placement.
-More information is available online at www.dcra. dc.gov.
+More information is available online at www.dcra.dc.gov.

 Lighting should fit within and complement the overall design of the storefront and the streetscape.
-It should neither overpower the design of the storefront nor detract from neighboring buildings.
-Provide signage illumination with top-mounted or spot-lit external incandescent or halogen lighting, minimizing the number and size of fixtures, hiding conduits, and limiting the number of wall penetrations.
-Shield light sources to avoid creating glare for pedestrians and motorists.
+Lighting should neither overpower the design of the storefront nor detract attention from neighboring buildings.
+Signage illumination may be provided from top-mounted or spot-lit external incandescent or halogen lighting, minimizing the number and size of fixtures, hiding conduit, and limiting the amount of wall penetrations.
+Light sources should be shielded to avoid creating glare for pedestrians and motorists.